latticexyz/mud/.changeset/grumpy-geckos-raise.md

 - All `World` function selectors that previously had `bytes16 namespace, bytes16 name` arguments now use `bytes32 resourceSelector` instead.
   This includes `setRecord`, `setField`, `pushToField`, `popFromField`, `updateInField`, `deleteRecord`, `call`, `grantAccess`, `revokeAccess`, `registerTable`, `registerStoreHook`, `registerSystemHook`, `registerFunctionSelector`, `registerSystem` and `registerRootFunctionSelector`.
-  This changes aligns the `World` function selectors with the `Store` function selectors, reduces clutter, reduces gas cost and reduces the `World`'s contract size.
+  This change aligns the `World` function selectors with the `Store` function selectors, reduces clutter, reduces gas cost and reduces the `World`'s contract size.

 - The `World`'s `registerHook` function is removed.
 Use `registerStoreHook` or `registerSystemHook` instead.